 The combination of matter and motion therefore gives rise to primary qualities of size and shape.
-These are inherent properties that exist in all bodies of finite size.
+These are inherent properties that exist in all bodies of finite size, no matter how large or small.
 However in addition to the primary qualities, Boyle notes that we also have properties that are detected by sensible and rational beings, such as sound, smell and colour.
-Because these properties have been apparent to us since we were born, we take it for granted that the sensible qualities are real properties of the objects in question.
+Because these properties have been apparent to us since we were born, we take it for granted that the ‘sensible qualities’ are real properties of the objects in question.
 However, Boyle believes that this view is too simplistic.
 When we look at bodies, all we find are the physical attributes of size and shape.
 The sensible qualities do not actually ‘exist’ in any tangible sense.
 Rather, the sensible qualities are formed by the mind.

 Boyle also identifies pain as another example of a secondary quality.
 When we see a pin, there is no inherent property of pain visible in the pin.
 It is only with a certain contact with the pin do we feel the sensation of pain.
 So human experience must be a combination of primary qualities and ‘experienced qualities’.
 In the case of the latter, these don’t exist in the objects themselves, but are formed in the mind (which Boyle refers to as the ‘soul’).
 Therefore, Boyle sets up a system similar to Descartes in that there is a distinct division between body and soul.